PrimerAI/primer-research/wikinews/README.md

 Weakly aligned multilingual pararell sentence datasets can be constructed by comparing the titles and contents of the WikiNews pages that are linked to the same English WikiNews page (in the dataset, they have the same pageid).
 Following is the example case where titles of the same pageid are retrieved.

-Here is the three column table in markdown format:

 | News title                                                    | Language | type              |
 |---------------------------------------------------------------|----------|-------------------|
 | Bomb blast in Delhi kills 12, injures 62                      | English  | title      |